StarRocks/starrocks/docs/en/unloading/Spark_connector.md

 > **NOTICE**
 >
-> - Please see [Upgrade Spark connector](#upgrade-spark-connector) for behaviour changes among different connector versions.
+> - Please see [Upgrade Spark connector](#upgrade-spark-connector) for behavior changes among different connector versions.
 > - The connector does not provide MySQL JDBC driver since version 1.1.1, and you need import the driver to the Spark classpath manually.
 You can find the driver on [Maven Central](https://repo1.maven.org/maven2/mysql/mysql-connector-java/).
 > - In version 1.0.0, the Spark connector only supports reading data from StarRocks.
 From version 1.1.0 onwards, the Spark connector supports both reading data from and writing data to StarRocks.
 > - Version 1.0.0 differs from version 1.1.0 in terms of parameters and data type mappings.
 See [Upgrade Spark connector](#upgrade-spark-connector).